- Buying Advice

 Most slate bed tables are made to order, in which case the lead time can vary up to two months or so.

-The Liberty Games van on an urgent delivery in Middle Earth.
+The Liberty Games van on an urgent delivery.

 When the table arrives, you need to ensure that you have space to receive it.
 We don't just mean fitting it through the front door, but also carrying it along any corridors, around sharp bends or other difficult areas.
 If in doubt, send our sales staff a few images of the route for advice.